Higher education administrator: job description

 - administering and coordinating student recruitment, examinations and assessment activities

 The job can be busy at key points in the academic year, when some long hours may be necessary.
 There are good opportunities for career progression via promotion into senior administrative, managerial and project management roles, or transfer/secondment between departments.
 Higher education establishments also generally offer excellent and flexible working conditions.

-There is strong competition for both entrance level and permanent jobs.
-Vacancies are advertised online, by careers services, in newspapers (particularly The Guardian), and in Times Higher Education.
+There is strong competition for both entry and permanent jobs.
+Vacancies are listed on the website of the Association of University Administrators, alongside volunteering opportunities which may enable you to gain relevant experience.
+Jobs are also advertised by careers services, in local and national newspapers (particularly The Guardian), in the Times Educational Supplement and in Times Higher Education.

-A good honours degree, though not essential, is beneficial for entry into the profession.
-Qualifications in business, IT, information science, administration and management may be beneficial.
-Previous higher education, office or commercial work experience can also be helpful.
+A degree in education, English, psychology, sociology, business studies, statistics, IT, administration or management may be beneficial.
+Previous higher/further education, office or commercial work experience can also be helpful.

-It is essential to possess good interpersonal, teamwork, IT, organisational, time management, negotiation and communication skills.
+It is essential to possess good interpersonal, teamwork, IT, organisational, time management, negotiation, presentation, analysis and communication skills.